“I just don’t understand why people litter! It makes no sense!”

 Earlier research has shown that different age groups have different definitions of litter.
 If your mental model of littering is a picture of someone maliciously throwing an item to the ground, and you carefully place your rubbish on a bench or a wall, then it’s not littering.
-I can almost guarantee that a businessman I spotted at Chippenham railway station behaving in exactly this way in front of his co-workers didn’t see his actions in a negative light … even if the results are exactly the same.
+I can almost guarantee that a businessman I spotted at the Chippenham railway station behaving in exactly this way in front of his co-workers didn’t see his actions in a negative light … even if the results are exactly the same.

 When it comes down to it, the action of not littering—i.e. finding and using a bin or carrying a piece of rubbish home—takes far more time and effort than littering.
 Until littering is made more difficult, whether with social consequences, fines, or some type of other “friction”, it will continue to be the easy choice.
 In speaking with a teenager at an Off the Ground clean up, I asked why people his age littered.
 His response: “They want to get on with their lives as quickly as possible.”
 How do we enable not littering to fulfill this goal?

-Perhaps a person starts to use the time at a red light (cue) to clean out their car (routine) because it is then one less thing they have to do when they get home (reward).
+Perhaps a person starts to use the time at a red light (cue) to clean out their car by dropping their rubbish from the window (routine) because it is then one less thing they have to do when they get home (reward).
 Each time someone litters, the habit is reinforced just a little bit more and the litterer is desensitised to what they are actually doing.
 When coupled with one or more of these other reasons, it builds a powerful feedback loop that can be hard to break.

 Beyond individual habits, there are social and cultural norms at play in every society.
 This is why in many countries you shake hands, in some you bow, and in others you kiss cheeks when greeting one another.
 In the UK, if you are looking for a clue about how to dispose of your rubbish, you don’t have to look far: litter is strewn along motorways, fly-tipped at laybys, and discarded along the footpaths and streets of our communities.
 It lines our rivers, is left on our beaches, and dropped in our beauty spots.
 Clearly, the way to get rid of your rubbish is simply to add it to the existing pile.

-That last sentence up there was obviously a rubbish joke.
+That last sentence was obviously a rubbish joke.
 Mostly.
 But the serious side of this is that some people are never taught the proper behaviour.
 This may be witnessing a parent or sibling litter while growing up.
 It may be seeing friends do it as an adolescent (and dealing with the resultant peer pressure of wanting to fit in).
 But if you have not firmly internalised and adopted the value of not littering, then you do not see what the problem is.
 This behaviour then reinforces that of others by setting a new social norm: littering is okay.
 After all, if litter is seen everywhere, then everyone must litter.

 This is reinforced in trains, stadiums, theatres, and cinemas, where people regularly leave their rubbish behind with the expectation it will be tidied away.
 Is it any wonder that this habit then extends to other parts of their life?

 A toxic cousin to the twins above is this one that I have seen a few times with regards to fines, and it goes something like this: I pay my council tax, which pays for litter to be picked up, therefore I am already paying for litter collection, ergo it is okay to litter (so don’t you dare fine me!).

 This one may seem paradoxical, but I am firmly convinced that some people litter out of a desire to be clean: No bins in sight and no interest in getting crisp crumbs in a pocket?
 Just shove that crisp packet in the crack of a bench.
 Almost-but-not-quite empty aluminium can?
 Just leave it so that someone can pick it up and recycle it.

-Related to the idea of cleanliness is the possibility of hiding something from others by leaving it out for everyone to see.
+Related to the paradoxical idea of cleanliness is the possibility of hiding something from others by leaving it out for everyone to see.
 Scoffed a McDonald’s on the way and don’t want your family to know about it?
 It’s very simple to chuck it out a window at a red light or ditch it in a car park.
 Drinking more than you should?
 Just leave the empty can or bottle behind.
 Nothing occurred if there’s no evidence.

 But alcohol and litter go hand in hand, at least in Chippenham.
-Alcohol containers are usually the number one littered recyclable found, and our list currently has 259 different alcoholic brands on it.
+Alcohol containers are usually the number one littered recyclable found, and our list currently has over 250 different alcoholic brands on it.
 I can almost guarantee that the last thing a drunk—or even slightly squiffy—reveller is thinking about on a night out is where to recycle their bottle or can.